Midnighter84/yt-summaries/memory-bank/progress.md

 -   Printing the path to the generated HTML summary file upon completion.
 -   Fixed double `.mp3` extension bug during audio download.
 -   A web interface to browse and view video summaries, hosted on Firebase.
 -   Firebase functions to provide data to the web interface.
+The `getSummaries` function now sorts the results by upload date.

 ## What's left to build
 -   Further enhancements to the web interface (e.g., search, filtering, pagination).